anjoru/RUIZ-MADA-project/R/README.md

-The R folde will contain all code associate with this project.
-Currently, it contains on the processing code, but will contain more as the project progresses.
+The R folder continues to evolve and will contain all code associate with this project.

+Currently, it contains code in the processing-code and eda-code folders

+processing-code contains the code associated with part 2 of the project.

+eda-code contains the code associated with part 3 of the project.